 - scanned original degree certificates (in the same language as the degree was completed in)

 - scanned original transcripts of study records (in the same language as the degree was completed in)

 - scanned other original educational documents which may be of relevance in the student selection

-- If the original degree certificates and other educational documents are not written in English, Finnish or Swedish, official translations to one of these languages must also be submitted.
-An official translation here refers to a translation of the educational documents issued by the awarding institution, a translation made by an authorized translator.
+If the original degree certificates and other educational documents are not written in English, Finnish or Swedish, official translations to one of these languages must also be submitted.
+An official translation here refers to a translation of the educational documents issued by the awarding institution or a translation made by an authorized translator.
 A transcript in English can be replaced by a Diploma Supplement awarded by a European educational institution if it contains the information about completed courses and other study attainments.

 5. Verification of the language proficiency

 6. Supervisor’s assessment of the applicant’s research plan and the applicant’s ability to complete a doctoral degree

 The supervisor delivers the assessment directly to the Chief Academic Officer in the Faculty of Education.

 7. If the applicant has a right to study for a doctoral degree at another university or in another doctoral programme at the University of Turku, the applicant must provide reasons for changing over to a doctoral programme in the Faculty of Education of the University of Turku.
 If any materials collected during the previous supervision relationship are planned to be used in the dissertation, a consent of the previous supervisor to the use of research materials must be submitted.
 A student may hold only one doctoral degree study right at the University of Turku at a time.